-This week in the marketing course I am teaching at Everest University, Intro to Marketing, MAR 1011, we are studying the wheel of retailing.
+This week in the marketing course I am teaching, we are studying the wheel of retailing.
 This concept describes how retailers enter the market and evolve, a cycle that creates opportunities for new entrants.
 As explained in our textbook, Marketing: The Core, retail outlets typically appear as low-status, low-margin stores.
 In stages two and three, retailers add offerings, resulting in higher prices, margins and status.
 By stage four, new retailers enter the market with the simple characteristics and low prices that the original retailer presented in stage one.
 And per John Fogerty in “Proud Mary” and Lynyrd Skynyrd in “Sweet Home Alabama,” a big wheel will keep on turning.

 Richard Tedlow, Harvard Business School professor and business historian, likens the wheel of retailing to disruptive innovation, a concept by fellow Harvard instructor and author Clayton Christensen.
 Disruptive innovation is the pattern of companies gaining a foothold with new, simpler and more focused offerings to satisfy target markets in ways that larger, more established companies cannot or will not.
 These new offerings can usurp the status quo as they gain acceptance and popularity, moving from niche to mainstream.
 In his landmark book, The Innovator’s Dilemma, Christensen lists bricks-and-mortar retailing as a sustaining (status quo) technology with online retailing as the disruptive technology upending it.